icons8/lunacy-docs/docs/export.md

 You can export:

-* Individual or multiple objects (both separately or as a single image)
+* Individual or multiple layers (both separately or as a single image)
 * Content of certain artboards (together with the artboards or without them)
 * Content within slices
 * Document pages